ganeshutah/Jove/CONTENTS.md

   error.
 So to side-step that, I'm now generating foo.py and importing that into bar.ipynb)

-* machines : These are example NFA, DFA, PDA, and TM that you can play with using Jove

-* notebooks : These are a copious collection of notebooks.
-Look inside the notebooks/ directory to learn more about them.

 * tools : It currently only has one tool, namely jupyter-clear.py.
 This is designed to clear the output cells of Jupyter notebooks before saving them (causes fewer git conflicts and also reduces the .ipynb file size)

 * License.md, README.md, CONTENTS.md : serve obvious purposes.
 Study them.

 # END